sudhaKantamneni/test-java/README.md

 3. It is an error if, for example, a provided city name does not exist in the lat long list. then throw a LatLongException. this is not the only possible error.

-5. You may need to make some assumptions, try to make these explicit.
+4. You may need to make some assumptions, try to make these explicit.

-4. If you can write unit tests please include them in your submission!
+5. If you can write unit tests please include them in your submission!

+**SUBMIT COMPLETED CODE BY EMAIL TO Devgroupssnc@ifdsgroup.com AS AN ATTACHED ZIP WITHOUT BINARIES.**
+**PLEASE NOTE YOUR FULL NAME IN THE BODY OF THE EMAIL.**